input-output-hk/marlowe/docs/tutorial-v1.3/escrow-ex.md

 ```
 The `90` is a _timeout_ on the time to wait for the observation to become true; if this timeout is passed, then the contract `redeem_original` is then executed, thus making sure that the money locked into the contract is not lost.

-In a similar way, because a payment cannot be performed directly by the contract, but _must be initiated by the participant_ making the payment, the `Pay` sub-contract is given a timeout (of `100`) for the payment to be made.
+In a similar way, because a payment cannot be performed directly by the contract, but _must be initiated by the participant_ making the payment, the `Pay` sub-contract is given a timeout (of `100`) for the payment to be claimed.
 If the timeout happens, then the contract  `redeem_original` will be performed.
 The contract also _identifies_ the payment with `iP1` and refers to a commitment through its identifier, `iCC1`:

 ```haskell
 (When (Or (two_chose alice bob carol refund)